-The show was full of physical action as Irwin and his mates jumped on crocodiles all at once and restrained them with duct tape.
+The show was full of physical action as Irwin and his mates jumped on crocodiles all at once and restrained them with rope and duct tape.
 He was also shown hand-feeding crocodiles, and distracting them while the rest of his staff raided the crocodiles' nest for the eggs to incubate.

 The show offered an unbeatable combination of old-fashioned derring-do with a strong conservationist message.
 It also gave parodists a field day, and (perhaps unintentionally) did much to contribute to the stereotype of the "Australian Naturalist" as a khaki-clad testosterone-fueled adrenaline junkie whose passion for up-close-and-personal encounters with large, dangerous, or deadly animals bordered on protracted suicide.

 Irwin made several other movies and documentaries with conservationist themes, enlivened by his bubbly Larrikin personality and his Catchphrase, "Crikey!", and he soon became perhaps the world's most visible and charismatic spokesman for the environment, filling a role left empty by the death of Jacques Cousteau.
 Irwin even produced and starred in The Movie of his TV show, The Crocodile Hunter: Collision Course, in which a crocodile accidentally swallows a top-secret government satellite that falls to earth, and Irwin and his wife Terri are unwittingly caught in the middle as they try to film their TV show.

 There were also a few spin-off series.
 The Crocodile Hunter Diaries, frequently abbreviated by Steve himself to Croc Diaries, was focused more on the general day-to-day work around the zoo and the personal lives of both Steve and some zoo personnel.
 Croc Files, on the other hand, was aimed at children and featured Steve and Terri discussing various wildlife topics, intermixed with fun facts and footage of Steve interacting with animals.